monetg514/portfolio-template/README.md

 Portfolio template for CSC and DSP 310

 _this is designed to be used by accepting an assignment on github classroom(the url is like: `https://github.com/rhodyprog4ds/portfolio-username`), if you are viewing the source repository(the name url is `https://github.com/rhodyprog4ds/portfolio`), you will have to fork first_

+**If you are enrolled in the class, using the template from the source repository, not a github classroom link will not create an assignment that can be graded.  **

 ## Setup Publishing